Message from CEO:

 Over 1,500 kWh, bills will increase slightly.

-For members who desire to have some control over their electric rate in exchange for some lifestyle modifications, ‘off-peak ‘and ‘super off-peak’ rates are available.
+For members who desire to have some control over their electric rate in exchange for some lifestyle modifications, Time of Use ‘off-peak ‘and ‘super off-peak’ rates are available for opt in.

 Rates are designed only to recover the cost of: